 - Usually, late bloomers use more gestures to communicate in the absences of expressive language

-- Late bloomers usually don't have any delays in language comprehension
+- Late bloomers rarely have any delays in language comprehension

 If you want more detailed information on this topic, please refer to our late bloomer page.

 I live in a bilingual home and I am raising my children to be bilingual.
-On top of that, I had a son with late language emergence.
+I also had a son with late language emergence.
 So, I GET IT!
-Read about updates on my own family here.
+Read about updates on my family here.

-So PLEASE don't use only one language.
-Being bilingual with actually HELP!
+So PLEASE don’t use only one language.
+Being bilingual will HELP!

 - For more information on being a late talker and bilingual, click here.